Subchapter A. INDIVIDUAL SELF-INSURANCE

 A self-insurer shall provide the Bureau with the name, title, address and phone number of a contact person who will be the liaison with the Bureau regarding all self-insurance matters, including the processing of applications, the provision of information and the payment of assessments, and to whom self-insurance correspondence will be sent.
 The self-insurer shall give written notice of a change in contact person or change in address or telephone number within 10 days of this change.

 § 125.19.
-Additional powers of Bureau.
+Additional powers of Bureau and orders to show cause.

 § 125.20.
 Computation of time.